danakraushar/Visualizing-Winter-Olympics-Medals/README.md

 # Visualizing-Winter-Olympics-Medals
-Data visualization project performed in R, using ggplot2
+Visualization of medals awarded in Winter Olympics from 1924-2014.
+Project performed in R, using ggplot2 and plotly, as an assignment for Thomas Brambor's Data Visualization course.